Steven Kaufman

 Steven Kaufman is an American entrepreneur and philanthropist.

 He runs real estate finance provider, ZeusLending, and a real estate investment company, Zeus Equity Group.
 He is the founder of the charity Fanatical Change Foundation.
 He is also a champion bench presser.
 He has received awards both for his charity work and his work in the mortgage industry.

 History

 Steven Kaufman was born in Brooklyn, New York in 1977.
 Kaufman has a Master’s Degree in Economic Development and Entrepreneurship from the University of Houston.
 Steven completed the Strategic Marketing Management Program at Harvard Business School, and earned his PhD in Psychology, with a thesis on performance psychology, organizational leadership, and group trust, from The Chicago School.

-He is a champion bench presser who has won five state championships and three world championships.
-After expressing interest in opening a mortgage firm, he eventually formed the mortgage firm ZeusLending.
 He has since coordinated more than $1 billion in real estate for multiple companies.
 He later founded the Fanatical Change Foundation charity, which hosts parties and donates 100 percent of every entry ticket to families in need.